Summer Writing Intensive Institute 2016

 - Participants will create their own teaching demonstrations (after seeing teaching demonstrations by Red River Valley Writing Project teacher consultants) which will be aligned with and exceed the Common Core State Standards.

-One professional book of one’s choice.
+- One professional book of each participant’s choice.
 In terms of locating additional readings, there will be a library for participants to browse.